Are you still feeling unwell after going gluten free? You only fixed a piece of the puzzle. Learn why the Body Ecology diet is a complete solution. |

 This allowed the pathogenic bacteria and yeast to take over, setting the stage for weakened immunity, earlier aging, digestive pain, illness and disease.

 The foods and principles of the Body Ecology system were created especially to restore your inner ecosystem, and do far more than just remove gluten from your diet.
+The first step to take to repopulate your gut with healthy microflora and end symptoms of gluten intollerance is to begin eating fermented foods and drinks.

-Donna Gates, the founder of Body Ecology, brought our Body Ecology line of probiotic liquids into The Diet to specifically help all of us have better digestive health.
+Donna Gates, the founder of Body Ecology, brought our Body Ecology line of probiotic liquids into the diet to specifically help all of us have better digestive health.
 With certain of our probiotic liquids you can actually introduce glutinous grain-loving bacteria into your intestines safely, wait for them to multiply and become well colonized and then very slowly, Step By Step, start to add a small amount of a glutinous grain back into your diet.
 This has been true for thousands of people including children who have had autism.
 Autistic children usually have severe gut issues and must initially avoid gluten and casein.

 Donna herself was once extremely gluten intolerant.
 She laughs and says that if she wanted she “could now eat an entire loaf of sourdough bread and not feel exhausted and have the stuffy nose and swollen eyes” she once would have had.